tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 `r.end().base()` instead of `null_sentinel`.
 This means that for either `r` or `r2`, the underlying range of UTF-8 code units is just [`r1.begin().base()`, `r1.end().base()`).

+Note that this is a general-interest utility, and as such, it is in `std`, not `std::uc`.

 ## Add constants and utility functions that query the state of UTF sequences (well-formedness, etc.)